use-pico/pico/packages/cls/README.md

 [Back to top](#top)

 One of the most powerful features of `@use-pico/cls` is the ability to overload tokens at runtime with full type safety.
 This enables dynamic theming and one-time token replacements.

-> **Type-safety callout**: When using React context for themes, token merges happen **at runtime** and are **not type‑validated** against a specific component’s contract.
-For strict typing, pass tokens **directly to `create({ token: ... })`**.
-See the React section for details on precedence.
+For context merges and strict typing guidance, see [Type-safety note (context)](#type-safety-note-context).

 > **Team usage tip**: Keep theme objects in your **design system package**, give teams a **typed Theme shape**, and let apps **partially** override only what they need.